Thanksgiving is next Thursday and that means family, friends and lots of food. Here are some tips for reducing the amount of food you waste.

 - Let the leftovers leave.
 Encourage your guests to bring containers so that they can take home some of the leftovers.

 - Use the rest of the leftovers.
-Even if everyone takes home some leftovers, you’ll probably still have something to use up.
+Even if everyone takes home some leftovers, you’ll probably still have something to use up, maybe in a turkey hot dish.
+Lunds and Byerlys has some great day-after-Thanksgiving recipes.

 - Use your freezer.
 Use your freezer to store leftovers, just be sure to store properly and put them in the freezer right away.